 MeGUI is a complex and very capable tool in the right hands.
 Learn how to use it here: https://en.wikibooks.org/wiki/Category:Book:MeGUI/Guides

 Installation Complications & Workarounds:

-- Wine ( wine-6.13 ( staging ) ( On Linux Mint manually install from command line and NOT from Software manager! see https://wiki.winehq.org/Ubuntu for Linux Mint 20.x )
+- Wine ( wine-7.4 (Staging) ( I manually installed it from command line and NOT from Software manager! see https://wiki.winehq.org/Ubuntu for Linux Mint 20.x )

-- execute winetricks, use it to install .NET 4.0 ( Select 'Install an application', then with no application selected pressed 'cancel', then selected 'Install a Windows DLL or component', then selected 'dotnet40' ) ( Note: did NOT need to install msxml3 as some other sources suggested. )
+- execute winetricks, use it to install .NET 4.0 ( Select 'Install an application', then with no application selected pressed 'cancel', then select 'Install a Windows DLL or component', then selected 'dotnet40' )

-then selected 'Install a Windows DLL or component', then selected 'gdiplus' ) ( Note: dotnet40 remained checked in the winetricks menu ) winetricks fully and properly downloads a copy of the file and installs it.
+then selected 'Install a Windows DLL or component', then selected 'gdiplus' ) ( Note: dotnet40 will remain checked in the winetricks menu ) winetricks fully and properly downloads a copy of the file and installs it.

-[ ensure you download the windows6.1-KB976932-X64.exe and manually place it in the designated directory /home/username/.cache/winetricks/win7sp1 [ it's a 903 MB file! ] then relaunching winetricks to perform the install as before.
-Finally to double check that it succeeded install run winetricks one last time,
+[ ensure you download the windows6.1-KB976932-X64.exe and manually place it into this directory /home/username/.cache/winetricks/win7sp1 [ it's a 903 MB file! ] then relaunching winetricks to perform the install as before.

 - Extracted the zip file of MeGUI to /home/username/.wine/drive_c/Program Files (x86)/MeGUI-2913-32

 - Launch WineCFG, select 'Add application' and manually navigat to the directory where MeGUI.exe was extracted to.
 Note you can also create a launcher menu item as long as set it up like the following: